arunbaby0/arunbaby.com/_dsa/0054-wildcard-matching.md

 - A **Non-deterministic** machine can be in multiple states at once.
 When we see `*`, the machine "splits" into two: one state remains at the `*` loop, and another moves to the next character in the pattern.
 - A **Deterministic Finite Automaton (DFA)** can only be in one state at any time.

 Any NFA can be converted into a DFA using the **powerset construction**.
-However, the number of states in the DFA can be exponential relative to the NFA ($2^N$).
-For wildcard matching, the DFA is usually manageable, but the DP approach effectively simulates the NFA in $O(MN)$ time.
+However, the number of states in the DFA can be exponential relative to the NFA (`2^N`).
+For wildcard matching, the DFA is usually manageable, but the DP approach effectively simulates the NFA in O(MN) time.

 ### 6.2 Thompson's Construction
 Thompson's algorithm is a method for transforming a regular expression into an NFA.
 For wildcards: